AURUMVORXX/PyG2O/docs/defaultEvents/player/onPlayerEquipHelmet.md

 # `event` onPlayerEquipHelmet
 This event is triggered when player equips or unequips helmet.
-When item is unequiped, `null` is returned instead.
+When item is unequiped, empty `str` is returned instead.

 Original: [onPlayerEquipHelmet](https://gothicmultiplayerteam.gitlab.io/docs/0.3.0/script-reference/server-events/player/onPlayerEquipHelmet/)

 ## Parameters
 * `dict` **kwargs**:
     * `int` **playerid**: the id of the player who equips a helmet.
-    * `str` **str | null**: instance: the item instance from Daedalus scripts.
+    * `str` **instance**: the item instance from Daedalus scripts.

 ## Usage
 ```python